INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - It is a fantastic opportunity to improve our world
 - Scikit-learn: lifting technical roadblocks as much as possible
     - empower people
-    - to solve the problems that matters to them
+    - to solve the problems that matter to them

 ???